dansmyers/PredictiveModeling/Sprint-4-Generative_AI/README.md

 As we'll discuss in class, large language models like GPT have a very strong **concept model**.
 In particular, they're good at taking seemingly unrelated ideas and smashing them together in interesting ways.

 For your first assignment, take two seemingly unrelated ideas that you've learned about in two of your classes.
-You can pick what these are (and try multiple variations before you settle on a final one), but try to pick things that don't have a direct relationship.
+You can pick what these are (and try multiple variations before you settle on a final one), but try to pick things that don't have an obvious relationship.

 - Use ChatGPT to generate ideas for an essay on a surprising relationship between your two topics.
 Play around with your prompt and run the query multiple times to generate several ideas.